Last reviewed 25 August 2020

 Reducing grey fleet mileage

-The use of grey fleet drivers for low work-related mileage can be beneficial to the company.
-However, sometimes they can be hard to manage in respect of mileage, accident management and general vehicle maintenance.
-In addition, there are concerns about costs and the environment.
-Studies have shown that there are significant costs and environmental benefits available from cutting the miles claimed by employees using their own cars on business.
+Studies have shown that there are significant costs and environmental benefits to cutting the miles claimed by employees using their own cars on business.
 This has led some companies to use a range of initiatives including the use of public transport or leased cars or hire cars, video conference facilities and the introduction of ultra-low emission pool cars and pool bicycles for staff to use on shorter business.

-Employers should not overlook that they have a duty of care for employees cycling on work-related business either on pool bicycles or on their own bicycles.
+It should not be forgotten that employers have a duty of care for employees cycling on work-related business either on pool bicycles or on their own bicycles.
 They should:

 ensure a risk assessment is in place